WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ### Adding a new folder in project: Work ###

-Because you want to build a model, then score it and, in addition to this, the whole code will be executed on server, you need to save the results somewhere.
+Because you want to build a model, evaluate it, then use it for scoring and, in addition to this, the whole code will be executed on server, you need to save the results somewhere.
 The best option is to add new folders inside a project.
 We will start with a folder named "Work".
 This folder won't be seen by your coworkers, it will serve as a place where you store the evaluation results just for your information.

 To create a folder, click a "New folder" icon in your project menu on the right side of the screen in RStudio: